symfony/symfony-docs/security.rst

         }

         /**
-         * The public representation of the user (e.g. a username, an email address, etc.)
+         * The public representation of the user (e.g. a username, an email address) *
-         *
          * @see UserInterface
          */